mgraupe/NeuralDataSciPy2024/EndOfYearProjects.md

 The evaluation will be based on an annotated jupyter-notebook containing your project work and a presentation/discussion of the jupyter-notebook with the jury.
 The **project submission deadline is January 6th, 2025 (23h59)**.
 And the **project presentations** will take place on **Thursday January 9th, 2025 from 9h00 through 15h00 in room De Broglie B (1st floor, 45 rue des Saints-Pères, 75006 Paris)**.
 Each presentation is limited to 10 min followed by 5 min of questions.

-The evaluation jury is composed of Marcel Stimberg, Michael Graupner and another person to be determined.
+The evaluation jury is composed of Kirsten Petras, Marcel Stimberg, Michael Graupner and another person to be determined.

 The annotated jupyter-notebook can be prepared in English or French, up to the choice of the student.
 Same for the presentation, it can be provided in English or French.